Concise, completely free of self pity and maybe the very pinnacle of Existentialism - certainly so for me.

 A story of the NAZI camps but really an introduction into his brand of very useful psychology - probably closer to a philosophy.

-You will recognize many of the themes, the context just brings it viscerally to life.
+You will recognise many of the themes, the context just brings it viscerally to life.
 To live is to suffer, to survive is to find meaning in the suffering.
-This is a very stoic final freedom - to choose ones attitude to the circumstances you are presented with.
+This is a very stoic final freedom - to choose one's attitude to the circumstances you are presented with.

 It is a life lived based on decisions not conditions.
 Plain to see in both attitudes from prisoners in camps, and in people who were sadistic guards yet super nice elsewhere!